Skip to main content

 • The Lifetime ISA is a government savings scheme and may change in future.

-• AER stands for Annual Equivalent Rate and shows what the interest rate would be if interest was paid and added each year.
+• The Annual Equivalent Rate (AER) shows what the interest rate would be if interest was paid and added each year.

 • All ISA interest is paid tax-free, which means it’s exempt from income tax.
 Tax rules may change in future.